YasserNull/randoms/README.md

 ## Activating SetBox

-To use SetBox, you must install the **SetBox Plugin**.
-You can activate the app using one of the following methods:
+The **SetBox** application requires a one-time activation using one of the following methods:

 - **Root Access**: Requires a rooted device.
 - **Shizuku**: Use the Shizuku app for non-root activation.